![]() |

 - 1 tablespoon poppy seeds, optional but pretty

-Preheat oven to 375F/190C.
+PREP Heat the oven to 375F/190C.
 Spray a muffin tin or line cups with paper or (my favorite) silicone muffin cups.

-Place the chopped orange, OJ concentrate, egg, sugar and oil in a blender and whiz away until smooth and airy, about a minute.
+BLENDER Place the chopped orange, OJ concentrate, egg, sugar and oil in a blender and whiz away until smooth and airy, about a minute.

-Add the remaining ingredients and mix just until blended.
+Me, I move to the mixing bowl.
+Add the remaining ingredients and mix with a large fork or a spatula just until blended.

-Using two spoons, one to scoop and one to scrape, fill muffin tins evenly.
-Bake for 15 – 20 minutes until golden and a cake tester inserted in the center comes out clean.
+BAKE for 15 – 20 minutes until golden and a cake tester (affiliate link) inserted in the center comes out clean.

-Let cool.
+LET COOL.
 Serve with butter and jam or plain.
 The flavors develop over a couple of hours and the muffins stay moist and tender for a good two days.

-Seasonal Cooking: This Same Week, Across the Years
+Seasonal Eating: Early Spring Across the Years

 This Week, Elsewhere

-Tzatziki from Olympia Kebob House & Taverna
+~ Tzatziki ~from Olympia Kebob House & Taverna

-My Column in the St. Louis Post-Dispatch
+My Weekly Column in the St. Louis Post-Dispatch

-Savory Muffins with Sweet Potato & Feta
+~ Savory Muffins with Sweet Potato & Feta ~

 Shop Your Pantry First